 Routine, preventative care can help to detect, prevent, treat, or reverse the course of healthcare issues.
 It’s our best defense against an infinitely long list of potential health issues.
-So you might be surprised to hear that only 8 percent of Americans are getting the preventative healthcare they need to maintain optimal health.
+So you might be surprised to hear that

 Employers should be incentivized to promote preventative health measures, as after individuals and their families, they stand the most to gain (or lose).
 Without preventative care, people are more likely to: Suffer from preventable diseases, miss early signs of disease and miss opportunities to treat or reverse the course of disease, and miss work or have to quit work due to health issues.